 Located just south of the equator, January tends to be the warmest and wettest month in Peru.
 There are three distinct climate zones:

-• The desert coastal strip: This area offers pleasantly warm weather during summer months and very little rain.
+• The desert coastal strip: This area offers pleasantly warm weather during the summer months and very little rain.
 This region includes Mancora, Trujillo, Lima, Paracas, and Arequipa.
-Lima averages highs of 79°F (26°C) and lows of 66°F (19°C) and January brings dry, sunny weather and optimal swimming conditions for taking advantage of the Pacific Ocean waves.
-South of Lima, you'll experience slightly cooler temperatures than the north (closer to the equator).
+Lima averages highs of 79°F (26°C) and lows of 66°F (19°C), and January brings dry, sunny weather and optimal swimming conditions for taking advantage of the Pacific Ocean waves.
+South of Lima, you'll experience slightly cooler temperatures than in the north (closer to the equator).

 Crowds & Costs